 Columbia participated far more modestly in the U.S.’s 19th-century wars, including, somewhat surprisingly, the Civil War, which claimed the lives of two percent of the nation’s population.
 Columbia students enlisted at rates far below those of students at other colleges, and less than a dozen alumni died in battle.
 By 1917 a more prominent, more diverse University was able to present a more comprehensive response to World War I, with Extension Teaching offering classes in trench warfare and vegetable gardening (for victory gardens), among numerous others.
 The University also hosted a branch of the SATC (Student Army Training Corps, the forerunner to the ROTC) and mandated drilling for all undergraduates in the fall of 1918.

-Since its founding GS students have served in all of America’s conflicts and participated on all sides of the debates surrounding them.
-Sixty years later, servicemen and -women no longer constitute the majority of the student body, but the school’s commitment remains unchanged: GS continues to be a place where veterans—of other countries’ armed services as well as the United States’—can begin the next chapter of their lives in a supportive community.
+Since its founding, GS students have served in all of America’s conflicts and participated on all sides of the debates surrounding them.
+Sixty years later, servicemen and -women no longer constitute the majority of the student body, but the school’s commitment remains unchanged: GS continues to be a place where veterans—of other countries’ armed services as well as of the United States—can begin the next chapter of their lives in a supportive community.

 1. Dwight D. Eisenhower served as Columbia University's President from 1948 to 1953.

 2. Army Air Corps on-campus recruiting event, May 1942.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill.